imbo/imbo/docs/installation/configuration.rst

 Redirect the index route - ``indexRedirect``
 --------------------------------------------

-The index resource (:ref:`index-resource`) simply lists some URL's related to the Imbo project.
+The index resource (:ref:`index-resource`) simply lists some URLs related to the Imbo project.
 If you would rather the index resource redirect the client to some specific URL, set the ``indexRedirect`` configuration option to that URL:

 .. code-block:: php